c4a8-web/shared-components/README.md

 $site: "radiusaas";
 ```

-For all layouts you use you need to change the body class from
+For all layouts in the `_layouts` folder, you need to change the body class from

 ```
 class="site"